 I believe there were two aspects to the change that really clicked: one is that the new leadership group for the team was a strong combination.
 But it seems like the Single Threaded Owner model made that combination even stronger:

 - The Single Threaded Owner (STO), PM, principal engineer, and designer were very aligned.
 I would hear the same message from each of them, presenting fundamentally a united perspective.
-They were more strategically aligned than most any local team I’ve worked with.
+They were more strategically aligned than any team I’ve worked with.

 - They took greater ownership of their domain and began challenging some of the product direction they were “given”.
 They successfully pivoted the team’s direction to something they thought more important, and got the leadership team on board with those changes.